shubozhang/java-8-features/README.md

 # Java-8-features

 ###Module-01
-#### 1.1 Lambda expression:
+#### 1.1 What is a Lambda expression for:
     * To make instances of anonymous classes easier to write and read.
     * Another way to write anonymous classes
     * What is the type of a lambda expression?
 It is a functional interface which has only one abstract method.

 ```java
 //Functional interface examples: